ZX OCR-A A liberal adaptation of OCR-A.

-American Type Founders designed the OCR-A font in 1968 in order to aid machines in recognizing the characters optically long before advanced OCR technologies were available.
-The goal was to be both machine and human readable and it was a great success and is still used today in a variety of places despite being followed by the more human friendly OCR-B.
+American Type Founders designed the OCR-A font in 1968 to aid machines in recognizing the characters optically long before advanced OCR technologies were available.
+The goal was to be both machine and human-readable, and it was a great success and is still used today in a variety of places despite being followed by the more human-friendly OCR-B.

-I created this liberal adaptation on the Sinclair Spectrum +3 using Artist II some time in the late 1980s.
-The strong distinctive style shines through even at this tiny size.
+I created this liberal adaptation on the Sinclair Spectrum +3 using Artist II in the late 1980s.
+The distinctive style shines through even at this tiny size.

-This font works well if you want a dated view of the technological progress.
+This font works well if you want a dated view of technological progress.